 These soldering accessories help build safe and efficient habits for all your electronic projects.

-Step-by-Step Guide: How to Use a Soldering Iron
+Step-by-Step Guide on How to Use a Soldering Iron

 - Prepare Your Workspace

 Use a heat-resistant mat, good lighting, and a fume extractor (or well ventilated area and a fan to blow the fumes away from your face).
-Set up your soldering station where you have room to work safely. - Tin the Tip
+Set up your soldering station where you have room to work safely. - Prepare and Clean

 Use a helping hands tool or PCB holder to keep components stable if needed. - Heat the Joint